Malignant Peritoneal Mesothelioma

 Laparoscopy is an excellent instrument by which the surgeon can directly visualize tumors within the abdomen and pelvis and also facilitate a biopsy of a cancerous nodule.
 However, it has been associated with mesothelioma growing out of the insertion site for the telescope.
 This is referred to as port site metastases.

 In order to avoid this very serious dissemination of mesothelioma to the abdominal wall, laparoscopy for mesothelioma must only be performed through the absolute midline of the abdomen.
-Usually, the telescopy is placed just above or below the umbilicus.
-If cancer grows out at a midline port site it can be excised without excessive damage to the muscles, nerves, and fascia that make up the abdominal wall.
+Usually, the telescope is placed just above or below the umbilicus.
+If cancer grows out at a midline port site, it can be excised without excessive damage to the muscles, nerves, and fascia that make up the abdominal wall.

 How Is Peritoneal Mesothelioma Treated?

-Treatment options for peritoneal mesothelioma include the standard therapies of surgery; chemotherapy; radiation is seldom indicated.
+Treatment options for peritoneal mesothelioma include the standard therapies of surgery; chemotherapy.
+Radiation is seldom indicated.
 There are, as well, some new and experimental therapies.

 Oncologists, especially those who specifically work with mesothelioma patients, are best suited to plan your treatments.
 They will most likely recommend a combination of therapies based on your cancer’s stage, your health and age, and your preferences.[8]